allthesignals/data-browser/README.md

 # Carto Data Catalog

-This is an instant data catalog built primarily for Carto users.
+The Data Catalog is an instant data catalog built primarily for Carto users who want a single public viewing space for all their datasets.
 It provides a configurable interface for users to navigate through different groupings of public datasets on a user's Carto account.
 [See it in action](http://datacatalog.planninglabs.nyc/).

 ## Preview
 ![data_catalog](https://github.com/allthesignals/data-browser/blob/master/CRMha02VYb.gif?raw=true)